timothycdc/findata-kg/ideas/idea3_final.md

 ## Testing the Model

-We encode a sensible set of PM’s beliefs at the **sector level**.
+We encode a sensible set of PM’s qualitative beliefs at the **sector level**.
 For example:

 | Sector      | Macro Linkages              |
 | ----------- | --------------------------- |